Sr31bu/Puzzle-Solver-/README.md

 In this file, the `Searcher` class is implemented as a base class for state-space search algorithms.
 It includes methods for adding and prioritizing states, selecting the next state to explore, and performing a search for the solution.
 Additional classes, such as `BFSearcher`, `DFSearcher`, `GreedySearcher`, and `AStarSearcher`, inherit from the `Searcher` class and implement different search algorithms.

-## Running the Code

-To run the Eight Puzzle solver, follow these steps:

-1. Ensure you have Python installed on your system.
-2. Clone this repository to your local machine.
-3. Modify the puzzle configuration in `state.py` to set the initial state.
-4. Choose a search algorithm in `searcher.py` (e.g., `BFSearcher`, `DFSearcher`, `GreedySearcher`, `AStarSearcher`) and instantiate it with the initial state.
-5. Run the selected search algorithm and observe the sequence of moves and the solution.

 ## Tech Stack